doodle1244/doodle1244/README.md

 - 👋 Hi, I’m @doodle1244
 - 👀 I’m interested in unity game devolopment
 - 🌱 I’m currently learning how to make unity games
-- 💞️ I’m looking to collaborate on i dont wanna colabrate
+- 💞️ I’m looking to collaborate on unity games
 - 📫 How to reach me BOY I AINT GIVING YOU MY EMAIL

 <!---